 In partnership with Sekisui House Australia and West Village, the focus of the 2019 Place Making Fellowship was Queensland’s Ice Cream History, exploring the original Peters Ice Cream Factory, an iconic site in the West End community.
 The fellowship focused on the people and products of Peters Ice Cream Factory.

 2019 Place Making Fellow: Tricia King

-Tricia King is the recipient of the inaugural Place Making Fellowship.
+Tricia King was the recipient of the inaugural Place Making Fellowship.

-Tricia’s project will explore a time in which women’s role in the labour market was particularly significant.
-The project will explore the contributions that female workers made to the products and the culture of the factory.
+Tricia’s project explored a time in which women’s role in the labour market was particularly significant.
+The project explored the contributions female workers made to the products and the culture of the factory.

 Whilst the history of Fred Peters’ rise from backyard ice cream maker to household name is well known, little is known about the Peters factory workers themselves, and even less about the women and migrant women who occupied a great number of roles on the factory floor.